bitsongofficial/go-bitsong/docs/validators/validator-setup.md

 [Validators](./overview.md) are responsible for committing new blocks to the blockchain through voting.
 A validator's stake is slashed if they become unavailable or sign blocks at the same height.
 Please read about [Sentry Node Architecture](./validator-faq.md#how-can-validators-protect-themselves-from-denial-of-service-attacks) to protect your node from DDOS attacks and to ensure high-availability.

 ::: danger Warning
-If you want to become a validator for the Hub's `mainnet`, you should [research security](./security.md).
+If you want to become a validator for the BitSong Network `mainnet`, you should [research security](./security.md).
 :::

-You may want to skip the next section if you have already [set up a full-node](../join-mainnet.md).
+You may want to skip the next section if you have already [set up a full-node](../join-testnet.md).

 ## Create Your Validator

-Your `cosmosvalconspub` can be used to create a new validator by staking tokens.
+Your `bitsongvalconspub` can be used to create a new validator by staking tokens.
 You can find your validator pubkey by running:

 ```bash
 bitsongd tendermint show-validator